How to Care for a Bichon Maltese

 Tear stains on its face

 It is very unlikely to see this breed of dog with a totally white face as they commonly have stains that run from its eyes towards its snout.
 This stain occurs as a result of a fungus that forms in the area due to moisture that is often present.
 It can be treated with the use of suitable products that contain antibiotics, such as tylosin.
-This is not harmful to the dog ad will help treat infection.
+This is not harmful to the dog and will help treat infection.

 The product is used in powder form and mixed with other foods in a treatment that lasts about 6 months.
 The price per kilo of product is greater than 90 euros, but after treatment stains are removed and the fungus disappears forever.